On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Factor graphs and Gibbs distributions 2023-12-19

 With the above conventions in mind, for $n,m>0$ integers, we define the random $\Psi$-factor graph $\G=\G(n,m, k, \dpsi)$ as follows: the set of variable nodes is $V_n=\{x_1,\ldots,x_n\}$, the set of constraint nodes is $F_m=\{a_1,\ldots,a_m\}$ and the neighbourhoods $\partial a_i\in V_n^k$ are chosen uniformly and independently for $i\in [m]$.
 Furthermore, the weight functions $\psi_{a_i}\in\Psi$ are chosen from the distribution $\dpsi$ mutually independently and independently of the neighbourhoods $(\partial a_i)_{i=1,\ldots,m}$.

 In this work we focus on the cases where $m=\Theta(n)$.
-Particularly, we assume that there is a fixed number $d\geq 1$ such that $m=dn/k$.
-Note that $d$ is the expected degree of the variable nodes of $\G$. \\ {\em Symmetric Gibbs distributions:} Throughout this work we assume that we are dealing with a $\Psi$-factor graph $\G$ which gives rise to a {\em symmetric} Gibbs distributions $\mu_{\G}$.
-For $\mu_{\G}$ to be symmetric, each $\psi\in \Psi $ satisfies the following conditions. \begin{description} \item[SYM-1] For any two element set $\DisSpin \subseteq \alphabet$ and for any $\sigma,\tau \in \alphabet^k$ such that
+Particularly, we assume that there is a fixed number $d\geq 1/(k-1)$ such that $m=dn/k$.
+Note that $d$ is the expected degree of the variable nodes of $\G$.
+We assume that $d\geq 1/(k-1)$ because otherwise the structure of $\G$ is, typically, very simple and the sampling problem becomes trivial. \\ {\em Symmetric Gibbs distributions:} Throughout this work, we assume that we are dealing with a $\Psi$-factor graph $\G$ which gives rise to a {\em symmetric} Gibbs distribution $\mu_{\G}$.
+For $\mu_{\G}$ to be symmetric, each $\psi\in \Psi $ satisfies the following conditions: \begin{description} \item[SYM-1] For any two element set $\DisSpin \subseteq \alphabet$ and for $\sigma,\tau \in \alphabet^k$ such that

-we have that $\psi(\tau)=\psi(\sigma)$. \item[SYM-2] For all $i\in\{1,\ldots,k\}$, $c \in \alphabet$ and $\psi\in\Psi$ we have
+we have that $\psi(\tau)=\psi(\sigma)$. \item[SYM-2] For all $i\in [k]$ and $s \in \alphabet$ we have

 and for every permutation $\theta$ and every measurable $\mathcal{M}\subset \Psi$ we have $\dpsi(\mathcal{M})=\dpsi(\{\psi^\theta:\psi\in\mathcal{ M}\})$. \end{description}